 I waited in the car alone for at least 30 minutes while Gary was in the pizza shop asking about someone who could help me.
 It wasn’t bad I guess.
-It gave me some time to calm down and re-center myself after everything that happened with my great-aunt.
+It gave me some time to calm down and re-center myself.

 “So, now what?”
 I ask him.

 “Now we go get some Coors Light and go to this guy’s house,” Gary says.
 “Titus called him while I was in the shop and he’s expecting us.”